 GlockApps IP Reputation Monitor

 Remember that you can’t solve deliverability issues by moving to a new IP address.
-It can be a short-term measure, but for a perspective, you need to make the appropriate changes to your list acquisition and email program to improve your reputation or the issues will repeat on the new IP address.
+It can be a short-term measure, but in perspective, you need to make the appropriate changes to your list acquisition and email program.
+Otherwise, the issues will repeat on the new IP address.

-A domain name is the registered name on the Internet.
+A domain name is a registered name on the Internet.
 The domain reputation is as important as the sender IP reputation.

 When talking about the sending domain, it is important to emphasize two things: domain authentication and domain reputation.

 Authentication is the technology that allows the receiving server to confirm the sender’s identity.
-If the sender’s identity of the sender cannot be authenticated, then mailbox providers can filter the message as spam or reject it or submit it to additional filters.
+If the sender’s identity cannot be authenticated, mailbox providers can filter the message as spam, reject it, or submit to additional filters.